cristianr503/TeredoIP-Reset/README.md

 # TeredoIP-Reset
-This scipt fixes issues with Party Chat in the Windows 10 Xbox app.
+This script fixes issues with Party Chat in the Windows 10 Xbox app.
 Specifically the "Network settings block chat for some people" Error.

 Steps:
 1. Close your Windows 10 Xbox app.